PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 In ```Generator._create_state``` we can adjust by ```lineno``` because the code is split up into lines and there are no yields present in the function body excluding inner definitions.
 This should mean that every line is a single execution and therefore no two lines should (by design) show up thereby allowing a clear iteration progression.

-Additionally, the ```control_flow_adjust``` function is used to address unreachable code code that occurs since we simply slice the source code by a lineno e.g.:
+Additionally, the ```control_flow_adjust``` function is used to address unreachable code that occurs since we simply slice the source code by a lineno e.g.:

 i.e. the following code would not run due to a ```SyntaxError```

     ```python

         print("hi")